ppamidimarri/TeslaCamMerge/README.md

 ## Instructions

-**Setup the Jetson Nano**
+**A. Setup the Jetson Nano**

 1. Flash a Micro-SD card flashed with the Jetson Nano system image
 2. Insert the card in the Jetson Nano
 3. Connect keyboard, mouse, ethernet and monitor and power up the Nano
 4. Set up a new user and set autologin (in the instructions, you will see this ID as `<userid>`

 Once these steps are done, you can do the rest of the work on the Jetson Nano either in a terminal window in the GUI, or by setting up SSH.
-I prefer SSH.
+If you don't like `vim` as the text editor, install `nano` with `sudo apt install nano`.

-**Install required software on the Nano**
+**B. Install required software on the Nano**
 1. `sudo apt update`
 2. `sudo apt upgrade`
-3. `sudo apt install nano exfat-fuse ffmpeg samba`
+3. `sudo apt install exfat-fuse ffmpeg samba`

-**Configure samba and set up the CIFS share**
+**C. Configure samba and set up the CIFS share**
 1. `sudo cp /etc/samba/smb.conf{,.backup}`
 2. `sudo nano /etc/samba/smb.conf`, uncomment (i.e. remove the `;` character at the beginning of) these lines:
 ```